 Students enrolled in the School of Health Professions may obtain parking contracts with either the Texas Medical Center parking office or surface lots owned by MD Anderson.
 The contract holder must give the parking office current and accurate information in accordance with institutional polices and Texas Medical Center regulations.
-Refer to the Parking Policy (ADM0230).
-Students that are disabled veterans with a disabled veteran license plate may park free of charge in Texas Medical Center and MD Anderson parking garages and surface lots, in accordance with applicable policies.
+Refer to the Parking Policy (ADM0230 with VPN access).
+Students that are disabled veterans with a disabled veteran license plate may park free of charge in Texas Medical Center and MD Anderson